fieldtrip/website/workshop/oslo2019/1_introduction_to_FieldTrip_and_EEG.md

 The data browser can be used to look at your raw or preprocessed data.
 The main purpose is to do quality checks and visual artifact detection and also annotate time periods during which specific events happens.
 However, it also supports annotation of the data, such as annotating sleep spindles and epileptic spikes.

 The data browser supports three view modes: _butterfly_, _vertical_ and _component_.
 In _butterfly_, all signal traces will be plotted on top of one another; in _vertical, the traces will be below one another.
-The _component_ view mode is to be used for data that is decomposed into independent components (see **[ft_componentanalysis](/reference/ft_componentanalysis)**.
+The \_component_ view mode is to be used for data that is decomposed into independent components (see **[ft_componentanalysis](/reference/ft_componentanalysis)**.
 Components will be plotted as in the vertical view mode, but will include the component topography to the left of the time trace.
 As an alternative to these three view modes, you can provide a _cfg.layout_, and **[ft_databrowser](/reference/ft_databrowser)** will try to plot the data according to the sensor positions specified in that layout.

 When the data browser opens, you will see button to navigate along the bottom of the screen and buttons for artifact annotation to the right.
 Note that also artifacts that were marked with automatic artifact detection methods will be displayed here (see **[automatic artifact rejection](/tutorial/automatic_artifact_rejection)**.
 You can click on one of the artifact types, drag over a time window to select the beginning and the end of the artifact and then double-click in the selected area to mark it as an artifact.
 Double-clicking again will remove the selection.

 {% include markup/warning %}
 The data browser will **not** change your data in an way.
 If you specify a _cfg_ as output, it will just store your selected artifacts in your cfg.
-{include markup/end %}
+{% include markup/end %}

 ## Visualization of raw EEG data